VISE Affiliated Labs

 At the STORM Lab we strive to improve the quality of life for people undergoing endoscopy and abdominal surgery by creating miniature and non-invasive capsule robots.

-The continuous quest for miniaturization has made the science fiction vision of miniature capsule robot working inside the human body come true.
+The continuous quest for miniaturization has made the science fiction vision of miniature capsule robots working inside the human body a reality.
 At the STORM Lab, we are designing and creating mechatronic and self-contained devices to be used inside specific districts of the human body to detect and cure diseases in a non-invasive and minimally invasive manner.

 Capsule robots represent a challenging paradigm for both research and learning.
 They embed sensors, actuators, digital intelligence, miniature mechanisms, communication systems, and power supply, all in a very small volume.
 Capsule robots may be autonomous or teleoperated, they can work alone or as a team, and they can be customized to fulfill specific functions.
 We are currently applying capsule robot technologies to early detection and treatment of gastrointestinal cancers (i.e. colorectal cancer, gastric cancer) and are developing a new generation of surgical robots that can enter the patient’s abdomen by a single tiny incision.
 Building upon these competences, we are always ready to face new challenges by modifying our capsule robots to emerging medical needs.
 Contact Keith Obstein